 After Dad retired from coaching in 1971, he wrestled with me and my friends and anyone else who wanted to wrestle at the Allentown YMCA.
 We also had countless wrestling matches in the living room, sometimes even recreating entire upcoming matches to “predict” the outcome.
 He was in the stands for every one of my junior high and high school matches.
 Most of the times, sitting right next to him were my Mom, sister and grandparents.
 After all, wrestling is a “family sport.”

 After a series of injuries, caused me to “retire” from competing, our mutual love of the sport continued.
 We went to hundreds of high school and college matches together.
 Most of them were here right in the heart of wrestling – Lehigh Valley, PA.
 One of my favorite parts of going to a match with my Dad when I was younger was the anticipation of who we’d get to talk to after the match was over.
-Thanks to Dad’s friendships, I had the great privilege of meeting many of the coaches and wrestlers in this book.
+Thanks to Dad’s friendships, I had the great privilege of meeting many of the coaches and wrestlers featured on this website.
 And for that I’m very grateful.